Blendi Gonxhja: Director of Road Transport Services (2018–2024)

 From November 2018 to January 2024, Gonxhja served as Director of the General Directorate of Road Transport Services (DPSHTRR), a central agency within the Ministry of Infrastructure and Energy.

 His tenure was marked by the full digitalization of administrative services, the modernization of transport centers, improved transparency and infrastructure and the introduction of environmental and e-mobility reforms.

 He co-founded the RETRO Albania – Collection of Historical Vehicles, which became the country’s first officially recognized historic vehicle registry and was accepted as a full member of the International Federation of Historic Vehicles (FIVA).

 Minister of Economy, Culture and Innovation

 On 12 January 2024, Gonxhja was appointed the inaugural Minister of Economy, Culture and Innovation.
 The position was created through a government restructuring that merged the former Ministries of Economy and Culture into a unified portfolio focusing on innovation, creativity and digital transformation.

 He succeeded outgoing ministers Elva Margariti and Delina Ibrahimaj.

 Personal life

 Gonxhja is fluent in Albanian, English and Greek.
 He is married and has children.
+Gonxhja is a devoted fan of Italian football club Inter Milan, often displaying his support for the club in public and on social media.